Labor Day clothing sales 2023: The 30+ best deals, from Adidas to Zappos

 Eddie Bauer

-During the brand's Labor Day sale, outdoor gear and clothes are up to 50% off.
+During the brand's Labor Day sale, outdoor gear and clothes are up to 50% off, and score an extra 50% off clearance items.

 Our top deal pick: